Elyssiah98/Lyssis-Designs/src/Pages/Blog/Posts/Ceramics/Ceramics-Techniques/Glazing-Clay.md

 tags: ["ceramics", "ceramictechniques", "glazingclay", "glaze", "finishes", "clay"]
 ---

-This post covers how I applied transparent glaze to my bisque-fired ceramic pieces.
-Transparent glaze is often used to enhance surface decoration, such as [Coloured Slip](#/blog/Ceramics/Ceramics-Techniques/Slip-Decorating-Clay) or [Sgraffito](#/blog/Ceramics/Ceramics-Techniques/Sgraffito), while adding a smooth, glossy finish.
+This post covers how I applied a transparent glaze to my bisque-fired ceramic pieces.
+A transparent glaze is often used to enhance surface decoration, such as [Coloured Slip](#/blog/Ceramics/Ceramics-Techniques/Slip-Decorating-Clay) or [Sgraffito](#/blog/Ceramics/Ceramics-Techniques/Sgraffito), while adding a smooth, glossy finish.
 This process required careful handling to avoid damaging the glaze surface and ensuring an even coat across the piece.

 ## Tools & Materials :
 - Bisque-fired ceramic pieces